SeldonIO/seldon-core-aws/README.md

 For further documentation on using Seldon Core visit the [Seldon Core project page](https://github.com/SeldonIO/seldon-core).

+**Note at present you will need to use Ambassador as ingress for the APIs exposed**

 # FAQs

 ## Install a particular version